Rat-Rig/MainsailOS/site/docs/configuration/beacon_contact.md

 #### Measuring Gantry Twist

-- `BEACON_MEASURE_GANTRY_TWIST` automatically measures the gantry twist at multiple locations on the bed.
+- `BEACON_MEASURE_BEACON_OFFSET` automatically measures the gantry twist at multiple locations on the bed.
 It will home your printer and level the bed if needed.
 The results will be displayed after the test has finished.
 The command may throw a tolerance error - in this case, simply repeat it until successful.

 The result will look like the following example: